Haiti's prime minister resigns after four months

 PORT-AU-PRINCE (Reuters) - Haitian Prime Minister Garry Conille resigned on Friday after just four months in office, plunging the country into political paralysis in the midst of rebuilding efforts two years after a devastating earthquake.

 Conille submitted his resignation in a letter to President Michel Martelly, according to a statement by the president’s office.
-There was no immediate word on a possible replacement, though Martelly announced he would address the nation on Friday evening.
+There was no immediate word on a possible replacement.

 Conille, a 45-year-old medical doctor and U.N. development expert, was popular with foreign aid donors and many members of the international community involved in Haiti’s reconstruction efforts after a January 2010 earthquake shattered the country, killing more than 200,000 people.